-May 7, Grosskirchheim New office building for the National Park Administration oking
+May 7, Grosskirchheim New office building for th

+New office building for the National Park Administration

 Carinthia's new National Park Administration opened to a grand fanfare and a major display of folklore entertainment from all seven National Park Municipalities.
-The completion of the Grosskirchheim Park Management marks the implementation of the first project in the 2016-2020 infrastructure programme of the Carinthian National Park Fund. ack
+The completion of the Grosskirchheim Park Management marks the implementation of the first project in the 2016 - 2020 infrastructure programme of the Carinthian National Park Fund.